lab1092/blender-manual_ja/manual/sequencer/usage.rst

    but there are still there, 'winded', as in a film reel, under your frame **11** : you just have deleted one of the two copies of your strip created by the 'cut'.
-   And you can at any time get your 'lost' frames back (just :kbd:`Rmb` -click on the left arrow of the strip, then :kbd:`G` grab it to the left to display the desired number of frames again (or to the right to 'hide' more frames - this is another way to remove frames at the beginning/end of a strip!).
+   And you can at any time get your 'lost' frames back (just :kbd:`RMB` -click on the left arrow of the strip, then :kbd:`G` grab it to the left to display the desired number of frames again (or to the right to 'hide' more frames - this is another way to remove frames at the beginning/end of a strip!).